 By DIANE STRAUSER ALVAREZ, Master Naturalist and Camp Bayou Supporter

 Here are some common, native plants you can see at Camp Bayou and any natural yard or preserve in Central Florida.
 See if you can match the name to the plant.
-Frogfruit has more than one common name, but all plants are identified precisely by their scientific name.
+Each has a common name, but is identified precisely by the scientific name.
 Use the descriptions and photos as clues.

 This column is sponsored by Camp Bayou Outdoor Learning Center located in Ruskin at 4140 24th Street SE, 3 miles south of S.R.
 674 off exit 240 W. on I-75.
 Email: email@example.com or call (813) 641-8545 for more information.